zLukas/pyDrive/README.md

 Known Issues:
-1. pyDrive.py will only upload to existing folder it does not create one ad-hoc, if provided folder do not exist, script will return error
+1. pyDrive.py will only upload to existing folder it does not create one ad-hoc, if provided folder do not exist it it will result in error.
 2. Uploading the same file in the same directory once again will result in error.